 - Custom data warehouse creation and design.

-- Data enrichment as we can use external and internal sources and enrich it with some PHI/non-PHI clinical data (based on IRB approval)
+- Data enrichment as we can use external and internal sources and enrich it with clinical data.

-Our team acts on behalf of the covered entity to collect health information, de-identify it, and provide it to our research investigators in such a manner that it would not be reasonably possible for the investigators or others to identify the corresponding patients-subjects directly or indirectly ensuring the integrity of PHI.
+Our team acts on behalf of your team to extract health information, de-identify it, and provide it to our research investigators in such a manner that it would not be reasonably possible for the investigators or others to identify the corresponding patients-subjects directly or indirectly ensuring the integrity of PHI.